 We are committed to making space for knowledge and curricula that integrates Indigenous ways of knowing and to respect and embrace Indigenous knowledge.
 Our Indigenous community engagement and outreach involves partnering with individuals and communities to offer creative programming that supports and integrates Indigenous teachings and practices, and honours Indigenous experiences and identities.

 One initiative the Library plans to introduce is an Elders Circle — a program that invites Indigenous knowledge keepers to share teachings and Indigenous education with our students and faculty.
-Events and programming will include speaker series, mentoring, special events and engagement with unique collections and thinking, beyond the medium of printed texts, to ensure that Indigenous ways of knowing are honoured and recognized in this community gathering place of learning.
+Programming will include speaker series, mentoring, special events and engagement with unique collections and thinking, beyond the medium of printed texts, to ensure that Indigenous ways of knowing are honoured and recognized in this community gathering place of learning.

 Through relationship building and creative initiatives, the Library hopes to foster new collaborations to support community-based digitization projects and specialized collection development initiatives around topics such as murdered and missing Indigenous women, Indigenous languages, local oral histories, etc.